Snowmaking: Environmental conditions and forecasts

 As a result of changing weather patterns, snowmaking has become a major revenue-making activity due to a shortage in the supply of natural snow.
 However, it poses significant environmental threats that may serve to perpetuate the issue that resulted in an increased demand for artificial snow in the first place.

 The EPA forecasts temperatures to increase by between 0.5 F-change and 8.6 F-change globally with a likely increase of 2.7 F-change, and an average increase in temperatures in the US of between 3 F-change and 12 F-change by 2100.
 Furthermore, scientists predict that snow cover in the northern hemisphere will decrease by 15% by the end of the century with snowpack decreasing and snow seasons shortening concurrently.
 It's been projected that by the 2050s, fewer than half of the 21 locations historically used for the Winter Olympics and Paralympics (up to Beijing 2022) would still have reliable weather conditions.
 These predicted changes in temperature and snowfall patterns will induce ski resorts to rely more heavily upon artificial snow which uses significant amounts of water and electricity.
 As a result, ski resorts will further contribute to the production of greenhouse gases and the issue of water scarcity.

 In addition to long-term environmental impacts, artificial snow production poses immediate environmental challenges.
 Artificial snow takes around two to three weeks longer to melt than does natural snow.
 As such, the use of artificial snow introduces new threats and challenges to local flora and fauna.
 Furthermore, the high mineral and nutrient content of the water used to produce artificial snow changes soil composition, which in turn affects which plants are able to grow.

 Secondary effects

 In addition to the direct effects of the production of artificial snow, snowmaking practices result in various secondary effects.

 Positive

-Positive externalities resulting from the production of artificial snow include positive impacts on local economies, increased firefighting capabilities, increased opportunities for physical activity, and improved competition conditions.
-The reservoirs and pipelines that are constructed to transport water to ski resorts increase the amount of water available to firefighters in the event of a wildfire.
+Positive externalities resulting from the production of artificial snow include positive impacts on local economies, increased opportunities for physical activity, and improved competition conditions.
 Furthermore, producing artificial snow allows ski resorts to extend the amount of time that they are operational, thus increasing opportunities for people to participate in outdoor physical activities.
 Finally, the composition of snow produced using snow guns differs from that of natural snow, and as such provides for improved conditions for winter sports competitions.
 It is often favoured by professionals for being fast and "hyper-grippy" but also raises their fear of falling on it.